elsassph/haxe-modular/readme.md

 })(typeof $hx_scope != "undefined" ? $hx_scope : $hx_scope = {});
 ```

 As you can see we are defining a "registry" of NPM modules.
-It is very important to
+It is important to
 correctly name the keys of the object (eg. `'react'`) to match the Haxe require
 calls (eg. `@:jsRequire('react')`).